Brain Injury Compensation Claims: Guidance for Clients and Families

 - Be natural with the person and help them maintain their former status in the family

-- Point out every gain the person has made since the onset of the injury – such as by keeping a diary of progress
+- Point out every gain the person has made since the onset of the injury – try to keep a diary of progress

-- Avoid making the person feel guilty for mistakes and accidents, such as spilling something
+- Avoid making the person feel guilty for mistakes and accidents, such as spilling a drink.

 - Restrict the number of visitors (one or two at a time)